mastercoin-MSC/install-msc/docs/pages/tools.rst

   * 0 - Keep all Tx files created
   * 1 - Remove only the intersigned Tx files.
 (Leaves the original unsigned Tx and the signed Tx)
   * 2 - Remove all unsigned Tx files.
-Will leave only the signed Tx file that can be broadcast to the network.
+Leaves only the signed Tx file that can be broadcast.
   * 3 - Remove all Tx files.
 Signed and unsigned, make sure you have broadcast the Tx before you do this.

-*Note: ``*`` Only required if you are signing/broadcasting the tx file and can be omitted if just creating unsigned file.*
+*``*`` Only required if you are signing/broadcasting the tx file and can be omitted if just creating unsigned file.*

 The json takes the following format::